ansible/workshops/exercises/ansible_rhel/1.2-adhoc/README.md

       - Look up the help examples for the module to learn how to install a package in the latest version.

-  - Run an Ansible ad hoc command to install the package "screen" in the latest version on `node1`.
+  - Run an Ansible ad hoc command to install the package "squid" in the latest version on `node1`.

 > **Tip**
 >